What is the impact of climate change on poverty?

 In recent decades, poverty in the world has decreased very significantly.
 Never before in the history of mankind have the living conditions of the world's poorest people improved so strongly and so quickly.
 For example, global child mortality has halved, the proportion of malnourished children has fallen by a third, and the proportion of children not attending school has halved in the last thirty years.

-Her work has been published in academic journals including the American Economic Review, the Quarterly Journal of Economics, the American Economic Journal: Applied Economics, the Journal of Economic Development and the Journal of Human Resources.
+Her work has been published in academic journals including the American Economic Review, the Quarterly Journal of Economics, the American Economic Journal: Applied Economics, the American Economic Review: Insights, and the Journal of Economic Development.
 In 2017, she was awarded one of the prestigious grants from the European Research Council (ERC) for her research on tax evasion and the role of firm networks.
+In 2023, she was awarded a Consolidator Grant from the Swiss National Science Foundation (ERC replacement scheme) for research on increasing tax capacity in low-income countries while minimizing the burden on the poor.

-Professor Pomeranz also aims to contribute to the movement towards more evidence-based policy making, both in developing and economically more developed countries.
-With this goal in mind, she serves on the board or advisory board of a number of social enterprise ventures committed to translating research into practice, including Helvetas, Evidence Action, Policy Analytics, TamTam-Together Against Malaria and IDinsight.
-She has served as an expert witness to the Swiss parliament and is a member of the Federal Advisory Committee on International Cooperation.
+Professor Pomeranz is engaged in the translation from evidence to practice.
+She was elected by the Federal Council to two advisory committees on international cooperation and migration and has been invited to testify in front of parliament multiple times.
+She also aims to contribute to the movement towards more evidence-based policy making, both in developing and economically more developed countries.
+With this goal in mind, she serves on the board or advisory board of a number of social enterprise ventures committed to translating research into practice, including Helvetas, Policy Analytics, TamTam-Together Against Malaria and IDinsight.
+She was also previously on the board of Evidence Action.

-Her work has been published in academic journals including the American Economic Review, the Quarterly Journal of Economics, the American Economic Journal: Applied Economics, the Journal of Economic Development and the Journal of Human Resources.
+Her work has been published in academic journals including the American Economic Review, the Quarterly Journal of Economics, the American Economic Journal: Applied Economics, the American Economic Review: Insights, and the Journal of Economic Development.
 In 2017, she was awarded one of the prestigious grants from the European Research Council (ERC) for her research on tax evasion and the role of firm networks.
+In 2023, she was awarded a Consolidator Grant from the Swiss National Science Foundation (ERC replacement scheme) for research on increasing tax capacity in low-income countries while minimizing the burden on the poor.

-Professor Pomeranz also aims to contribute to the movement towards more evidence-based policy making, both in developing and economically more developed countries.
-With this goal in mind, she serves on the board or advisory board of a number of social enterprise ventures committed to translating research into practice, including Helvetas, Evidence Action, Policy Analytics, TamTam-Together Against Malaria and IDinsight.
-She has served as an expert witness to the Swiss parliament and is a member of the Federal Advisory Committee on International Cooperation.
+Professor Pomeranz is engaged in the translation from evidence to practice.
+She was elected by the Federal Council to two advisory committees on international cooperation and migration and has been invited to testify in front of parliament multiple times.
+She also aims to contribute to the movement towards more evidence-based policy making, both in developing and economically more developed countries.
+With this goal in mind, she serves on the board or advisory board of a number of social enterprise ventures committed to translating research into practice, including Helvetas, Policy Analytics, TamTam-Together Against Malaria and IDinsight.
+She was also previously on the board of Evidence Action.